 The second criterion was related to expansion of company's market share and customer base.
 We consider real revenue growth as a good approximation of a company expansion during the time.
 With this criterion, we excluded companies that have recorded positive EBIT followed by business downscaling, because our focus is on growing companies with high possibility of becoming growth engine.
 By introducing the new criterion of profitable growth, we can see that share of profitably growing companies among small ones is still higher than among large ones.
 Micro and small companies comprise 34% and 38.3% of profitably growing companies, respectively.
 However, difference between different sizes of companies has now been reduced.
-That fact indicates that profitable small companies consist of a relatively higher portion of companies that failed to increase their real revenues.
-Only 58% of profitable micro and small companies managed to increase their revenues, while 71% of profitable large companies raised their real revenues.
-The strike of the crisis followed by both the illiquidity and need for temporary slowdown of business activities is a very likely reason, but we assume that relatively (compared to large companies) more difficult access to finance is also very important reason that has had an impact on the slower development of micro and small profitable companies.
+That fact indicates that profitable small companies consist of a relatively higher portion of companies managed to increase their real revenues.
+Only 58% of profitable micro and small companies managed to increase their solution by both the illiquidity and need for temporary slowdown of business activities is a very likely reason, but we assume that relatively (compared to large companies) more difficult access to finance is also very important reason that has had an impact on the slower development of micro and small profitable companies. $^{5}$